WHAT IS ASSISTED LIVING?

-Walking & other similar tasks
+- Walking & other similar tasks

-Supervision & help with medications
+- Supervision & help with medications

 Assisted living residences differ as much as the people who reside in them.
 You have heard the expression that people come in all shapes and sizes.
 Assisted Living Residences are no different and may be:

-Apartment-like one-story residences
+- Apartment-like one-story residences

-High-rises in downtown areas
+- High-rises in downtown areas

-Smaller home-like settings
+- Smaller home-like settings

-Sprawling campus like communities
+- Sprawling campus-like communities

-Assisted living residences can vary not only in physical size and style, but in the number of residents they house, from one to hundreds.
+Assisted living residences can vary not only in physical size and style but in the number of residents they house, from one to hundreds.
 When choosing assisted living, this consideration is very important.
 Will you or your loved one feel overwhelmed in a larger community, or will a smaller residence feel too small and isolated?

 Aside from receiving the basic services described above, what does daily life in an assisted living residence look like?
-Of course, this depends on the residence, the services, and amenities provided and the associated residence costs.
+Of course, this depends on the residence, the services, and amenities provided, and the associated residence costs.

-Modern assisted living residences try to incorporate the total wellbeing of the residents, encouraging as much independence as possible.
+Modern assisted living residences try to incorporate the total well-being of the residents, encouraging as much independence as possible.
 Cultivating relationships among residents

-Many assisted living residence’s common areas are open, bright, comfortable spaces where residents can gather and share life experiences.
-Residences may have smaller more intimate areas for reading, and group socialization.
+Many assisted living residences’ common areas are open, bright, comfortable spaces where residents can gather and share life experiences.
+Residences may have smaller more intimate areas for reading and group socialization.
 Some residences even have an onsite beauty salon and barbershop.
 Restaurant-style dining is common with menu choices and table service.

 Look for residences that have robust social and activity programs.
 Activities may include:

-Arts & crafts
+- Arts & crafts

-Holiday & social parties
+- Holiday & social parties

-Fitness & movement classes
+- Fitness & movement classes

-and much more
+- and much more

 Assisted living is intended to provide housing and care, but social interaction, the freedom of choice, and the ability to make decisions offer quality of life for you or your loved one.
 Look for

-Resident’s Care Managed
+Resident Care Managed